l74d/scoping/README.md

 Simply download scoping.py to where your main script is to use the package.

-To start a scoped block, where the variables created in the block is to be deleted after the block, use
+To start a scoped block (where the variables created in the block is to be deleted after the block) use

     with scoping():
         ....

 Within a block, you can selectively let a variable leak through to the outer scope (as in the traditional behavior in Python) by passing the name to

     scoping.keep()

 as a string.

 See

     from scoping import scoping
     a = 2
     with scoping():